scorpion77777/workout_tracker/README.md

 ## Summary:

-- Tech-Blog is a app for creating blogs.
+- Workout-Tracker is a app for tracking and monitoring your tarining wokouts and your fitness.

 ## Table of Contents: